-Another cool trick that my father loved to follow was bringing a frisbee into campsite.
+Another cool trick that my father loved to follow was bringing a frisbee into a campsite.
 I know you must be thinking it’s for entertainment.
 But no, it was more than that.
 I’ve seen my dad use it as an extra cutting board, sometimes the plate to eat food and also a wash station.
 It really works, try it the next time you go camping.

-Gears That Are Your Camping BFFs.
+Gears That Are Your Camping BFFs

 Enough of asking how can I make camping more enjoyable.
 You also need to think about important stuff.
 Like the gears that will play a lifeline for your camping story.
 There are quite a few important gears or tools that you must accompany along.

-Cloth lines To Hang Gears & Clothes.
+Cloth lines To Hang Gears & Clothes

 There’s no point in having a bunch of gears and clothes if you can’t manage when they get damp or scattered.
-And so, one piece of equipment that you should never miss out from your comfy camping must-have list is clothesline.
+And so, one piece of equipment that you should never miss out from your comfy camping must-have list is a clothesline.
 Yes, this simplest gear can be ideal furniture that you can create with basic paracords.
 And then keeping your gears and clothes aired out as well as organized will be plain as water.

-Lighting for Some Mood.
+Lighting for Some Mood

 We are talking about comfort and there’s no way that this is possible without a mood-making lighting piece.